ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/batch_api/v2_batch_api.rst

 * Create two Incident Groups (**Compromised User Accounts at Company ABC** and **Leaked Credentials at Company ABC**)
 * Associate **Compromised User Accounts at Company ABC** to **Leaked Credentials at Company ABC**
-* Associate **Compromised User Accounts at Company ABC** to an existing Group (the Group whose ID is 12345) in the same owner in which the batch job is processing data
+* Associate **Compromised User Accounts at Company ABC** to an existing Group (the Group whose ID is 12345) in the owner in which the batch job is processing data
-* Create an association between two existing Groups in the same owner in which the batch job is processing data
+* Create an association between two existing Groups in the owner in which the batch job is processing data

 .. code:: json